bogind/SIRIGTFS/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-checking dependencies in R code ...
-NOTE
-Missing or unexported objects:
-  'SIRItoGTFS::SIRItoPOSIXct' 'SIRItoGTFS::StopTimes2POSIXct'
-  'SIRItoGTFS::StopsForSIRI'
 ---

-all of these objects should not be exported, other than that checks come back clean.
+Fixed the problem with exporting internal functions.

 problem with devtools::build() in RStudio in windows 10, R CMD build and R CMD check (plus --as-cran) come back pefect from terminal. another problem while building on windows 10 is a repeated rd warning: